seaweedfs/seaweedfs/README.md

 ```

 ### Write File ###

-Here is a simple usage on how to save a file:
+To upload a file, first, send a HTTP POST, PUT, or GET request to `/dir/assign` to get an fid and a volume server url:

 ```
 > curl -X POST http://localhost:9333/dir/assign
 {"count":1,"fid":"3,01637037d6","url":"127.0.0.1:8080","publicUrl":"localhost:8080"}
 ```

-First, send a HTTP request to get an fid and a volume server url.
+Second, to store the file content, send a HTTP multipart PUT or POST request to `url + '/' + fid` from the response:

 ```
 > curl -X PUT -F file=@/home/chris/myphoto.jpg http://127.0.0.1:8080/3,01637037d6
 {"size": 43234}
 ```
-Second, send a HTTP multipart POST request to the volume server url+'/'+fid, to really store the file content.

-For update, send another POST request with updated file content.
+For update, send another PUT or POST request with updated file content.

-For deletion, send a http DELETE request
+For deletion, send an HTTP DELETE request to the same `url + '/' + fid` URL:

 ```
 > curl -X DELETE http://127.0.0.1:8080/3,01637037d6
 ```